Reading time: 7 min.

 Vitamin infusion therapy is when vitamins and minerals are administered directly into the bloodstream through an intravenous drip.
 Unlike vitamin supplements for hair growth, in which just 10% of the nutrients are absorbed, vitamin infusion therapy has a 100% absorption rate.

 Vitamin deficiencies can cause hair loss and balding.
-Vitamin infusion therapy is a good alternative to a hair transplant for patients who eat a restricted diet, have undergone bowel or stomach surgery, or those who have hair loss caused by anorexia nervosa.
+Vitamin infusion therapy is a good alternative to a hair transplant for patients who eat a restricted diet, have undergone bowel or stomach surgery, or have hair loss caused by anorexia nervosa.
 (8)

 Platelet-rich plasma therapy